Kelly Bailey (Misfits): Storylines

 Kelly is given community service for starting a fight with Jodi (Bunmi Mojekwu).
 Kelly begins community service with other young offenders Nathan (Robert Sheehan), Simon (Iwan Rheon), Curtis (Nathan Stewart-Jarrett), Alisha (Antonia Thomas) and Gary (Josef Altin).
 While doing community service, she is caught in a storm and receives the power of telepathy.
 Probation worker Tony (Danny Sapani/Louis Decosta Johnson) is also caught in the storm and becomes overcome by rage.
-He attacks the group and kills Gary.
-Tony attacks the group, so Kelly retaliates and kills him in self-defense.
+He attacks the group and kills Gary, so Kelly retaliates and kills him in self-defense.
 Kelly helps dispose of the bodies.
 Kelly fights with Jodi again when they must try to overcome their differences as part of Kelly's community service.
 Kelly becomes bald as Jodi has the power to project temporary alopecia when she becomes angry.
 Kelly becomes part of the 'Virtue' organization when Rachel (Jessica Brown Findlay) changes her personality.
 When trying to stop Rachel's influence over those she has changed, Nathan is killed along with Rachel, ending her influence of Kelly.
 Kelly is upset by Nathan's death.

 Kelly is told to go to Nathan's grave where she discovers that he is immortal.
 She saves him and the pair decide to have sex.
 Nathan is rude towards Kelly after Lucy (Evelyn Hoskins) shape shifts into Kelly and is rude towards Nathan.
 Kelly takes drugs which invert her power so she begins broadcasting her thoughts, in particular feelings for Nathan telling him she is scared he will hurt her and she thinks she may love him.
 Tattoo artist Vince (Nathan Constance) makes Kelly fall in love with him after she questions his involvement in Nathan falling in love with Simon.
 Vince's influence ceases after Simon realises Vince's nut allergy, so he force feeds him a peanut and refuses to give him his epinephrine pen.
 Nathan and Kelly attempt to have sex, but Kelly decides to remain friends.
 Kelly is kidnapped by Tim (Matt Cross).
 The others arrive but are also kidnapped and chained.
 Alisha escapes and later frees the others.
 Kelly meets and has sex with Bruno (Richard Riddell), a gorilla who has taken on a human appearance.
 Bruno is later shot by police.
 The groups' abilities are exposed after Brian (Jordan Metcalfe) becomes public about his own abilities.
 Brian becomes jealous of other people with abilities, so he decides to gain recognition by killing those with similar abilities.
 Kelly is killed and through Nathan's mediumship warns him of Brian's plans.
 Curtis reverses time and Kelly is revived.
 Kelly sells her power to Seth (Matthew McNulty) for £20,000.
 The group decides to regain their powers after Nikki (Ruth Negga) is killed, which could have been prevented had they had their powers.
 They decide to purchase different powers from their original powers.